Glossary

 Performance indicator: A statistic or other unit of information that reflects, directly or indirectly, the extent to which an expected outcome is achieved, or the quality of processes leading to that outcome.

 Place of occurrence of external cause: The place where the external cause of injury, poisoning or adverse effect occurred.
-METeOR identifier: 699735.
+METEOR identifier: 746661.

 Plastic surgery: Surgery involving the modification or reconstruction of the visible physical features of the body.
 It is commonly performed on people who have suffered severe injuries or burns, people who were born with physical malformations, or people whose physical appearance has been affected by a disease.

-Potentially preventable hospitalisation (PPH) (selected): Admission to hospital for a conditions where hospitalisation could have potentially been prevented through the provision of appropriate individualised preventative health interventions and early disease management usually delivered in primary care and community-based care settings (including by general practitioners, medical specialists, dentists, nurses and allied health professionals).
-The PPH conditions are classified as vaccine-preventable, chronic and acute.
-METEOR identifier 658499.
+Potentially preventable hospitalisation (PPH) (selected): Admission to hospital for a condition where hospitalisation could have potentially been prevented through the provision of appropriate individualised preventative health interventions and early disease management usually delivered in primary care and community-based care settings (including by general practitioners, medical specialists, dentists, nurses, and allied health professionals).
+It excludes conditions that are preventable predominantly through population health intervention, such as those for clean air and water.
+The PPH conditions are classified as vaccine-preventable, chronic, and acute.
+METEOR identifier 740851.

 Pre-admission and pre-anaesthesia: Hospital facility for non-admitted patients providing care to patients before surgery.

-Presentation: When a patient arrives at an emergency department for treatment.
+Presentation (emergency department care): A presentation is when a patient arrives at an emergency department for treatment.
 As a person may visit an emergency department in a hospital more than once in a year, the number of presentations is not the same as the number of people seen by the department.
+See also Patient.

-Principal diagnosis: The diagnosis established at the conclusion of the patient’s attendance in an emergency department to be mainly responsible for occasioning the attendance following consideration of clinical assessment.
-METEOR id: 717948.
+Principal diagnosis (emergency department care): The diagnosis established at the conclusion of the patient’s attendance in an emergency department and following considered clinical assessment determined to be mainly responsible for occasioning the attendance.
+METEOR identifier: 746102.

 Private patient: Person admitted to a private hospital, or person admitted to a public hospital who decides to choose the doctor(s) who will treat them or to have private ward accommodation.
 This means they will be charged for medical services, food and accommodation.